Ana Rosa Payán

-Ana Rosa Payán Cervera is a Mexican right-wing politician from Yucatán who in 2006 served as Director of the National System for Integral Family Development (DIF) in the cabinet of Vicente Fox.
+Ana Rosa Payán Cervera is a Mexican right-wing politician from the state of Yucatán who in 2006 served as Director of the National System for Integral Family Development (DIF) in the cabinet of Vicente Fox.
 In 2007 she ran for Governor of Yucatán as the Labor Party–Convergence candidate.

 Personal life

 Payán was born to Alfonso Payán Flores and Aurora Cervera de Payán.
 She holds a bachelor's degree in accounting.

 Political career

 Payán joined the National Action Party in 1983 and from that year until early 2007 she was an active PAN member.
-She served as federal deputy from 1988 to 1990, representing Yucatán's First District; Mayor of Mérida from 1991 to 1993 (the first female in that function); local deputy in the state of Yucatán from 1995 to 1997; and Senator from 1997 to 2000.
-In January 2006 President Vicente Fox designated her Director of the Sistema Nacional para el Desarrollo Integral de la Familia (DIF).
+She served as a federal deputy from 1988 to 1990, representing Yucatán's first district; Mayor of Mérida from 1991 to 1993 (the first female in that function); local deputy in the Congress of Yucatán from 1995 to 1997; and Senator from 1997 to 2000.
+In January 2006 President Vicente Fox designated her Director of the National System for Integral Family Development (DIF).